karser/PayumSaferpay/README.md

 ```

-2. capture a new transaction by providing a reference to the previous one:
+2. Capture a new transaction by providing a reference to the previous one:
 ```php
 $refTransactionId = $payment->getDetails()['Transaction']['Id'];